Download the Click-once plugin for Firefox.

 This sample demonstrates various properties of the BarChart control.
-Change property values in this panel to see their effect on chart above.
+Change property values in this panel to see their effect on the chart above.

 A demonstration of th various properties of the 3D bar chart.
 You can set a background image, change axes properties, the layout of bars and more.

 This sample demonstrates various properties of the BubbleChart control.
-Change property values in tab panels to see their effect on the chart.
+Change property values in the tab panels to see their effect on the chart.

 A sample dashboard with two charts, text components and a gauge.
 The sample demonstrates how to use the Dashboard class and LayoutBuilder to create dashboards with different layout.